 IWC’s Move Into Restored Vintage Watches

 IWC’s “IWC.
-Curated.” program, officially launched in September 2025, represents a systematic approach to bringing historically significant timepieces back to their original glory using authentic period components and traditional manufacturing techniques.
+Curated.” program officially launched in September 2026, and it takes a systematic approach to bringing historically significant timepieces back to their original glory using authentic period components and traditional manufacturing techniques.

-According to IWC’s program documentation released in 2025, the initiative focuses on watches produced between the 1930s and 1980s, sourcing timepieces from estate sales, private collectors, and authorized dealers worldwide before subjecting them to rigorous authentication and restoration processes that can take 6-12 months per watch.
+According to IWC’s program documentation, the initiative focuses on watches produced between the 1930s and 1980s.
+The team sources timepieces from estate sales, private collectors, and authorized dealers worldwide before putting them through a rigorous authentication and restoration process that can take anywhere from 6 to 12 months per watch.

-The authentication process involves detailed analysis using advanced technology including X-ray imaging and metallurgical testing to verify case materials, movement authenticity, and dial originality, as documented in IWC Museum Curator David Seyffer’s 2025 interviews.
+The authentication process is thorough.
+Think advanced X-ray imaging and metallurgical testing to verify case materials, movement authenticity, and dial originality.
+IWC Museum Curator David Seyffer has spoken at length about this level of scrutiny, and it’s clear the brand isn’t cutting corners.

 Vintage watchmaker Julian Petit, who leads IWC’s restoration team, explained in 2025 interviews that the company maintains extensive archives dating back to 1868, allowing restorers to reference original blueprints, component specifications, and manufacturing techniques.